 The Human Development and Social Policy Master's Degree, offered by the Family and Consumer Studies Department, involves research and study on important polices and issues in the family, community and social life.
-In the two-year master's program, students learn the conceptual and research uses of an ecological approach.
+In the two-year master's program, students learn the conceptual and research uses of an ecological (interdependence of people and institutions) approach.

-Students can choose to complete a master's thesis or a non-thesis project.
+Students can choose to complete a master's thesis or a master's project.
 A master's thesis involves a research study enabling students to gain in-depth understanding of researching methods and how research can benefit society.
-The non-thesis option involves a project that could be, but is not limited to, an analysis of the literature on a specific topic, an internship culminating in a project, designing a program, developing curriculum materials, a community-based project, or completion of a graduate certificate.
-With both the thesis or non-thesis option, students can understand and improve the quality of life for individuals, families, and communities.
+The master's project option involves a project that could be, but is not limited to, an analysis of the literature on a specific topic, an internship culminating in a project, designing a program, developing curriculum materials, a community-based project, or completion of a graduate certificate.
+With both the thesis or project option, students can understand and improve the quality of life for individuals, families, and communities.

 Only a few students are admitted each year, so that students can benefit from close association with faculty.
 Faculty members hold degrees in a range of disciplines, such as economics, human development & family studies, psychology, and sociology, which allows students to benefit from a broad interdisciplinary curriculum.
 Faculty members hold a wide range of awards and honors for their excellence in teaching, research, and service.

 Areas of specialty for courses and faculty research typically span these two areas:

 Graduate students may also be interested the following programs:

 Why an interdisciplinary approach to Human Development & Social Policy?